What Does LED Color Temperature Mean?

 Measuring LED Color Temperatures

-1700K – dull warm glow similar to a match flame
+1700K – dull warm glow, similar to a match flame

-1900K – warm candlelight
+1900K – warm, similar to candlelight

-2700K – warm incandescent bulb
+2700K – warm white, similar to incandescent bulb

-5000K – very bright, similar to daylight
+5000K – daylight, very bright & similar to sunlight

 6500K – cool white, crisp & blue tinted, similar to a computer monitor